The 20 Best Neighborhoods in Austin: Where to Live in 20224 Dec Rebecca Yazzie

 4. Cedar Park

-Additionally, Cedar Park is a great place to raise a family.
-In fact, Family Circle Magazine and Wide Open Country both identified it as one of the Ten Best Towns for Families.
+Additionally, Cedar Park has been nationally recognized.
+Family Circle Magazine and Wide Open Country both identified it as one of the Ten Best Towns for Families.
 It is served by the award-winning Leander and Round Rock Independent School Districts.

-Why Cedar Park: Great place to raise a family and great location
+Why Cedar Park: Great location and great amenities

 The Vibe: Classic suburban living